Succeeding in a career in music requires the perfect combination of talent, hard work, perseverance and luck.

 The list of schools below offers a variety of learning environments, course offerings and teaching styles, so, hopefully, you can find one that’s the right fit.
 Even if you’re not entirely sure what exact career you want to pursue, there are several music programmes that allow you to adapt your class selections each year to suit your developing interests.
 Some offer dual degrees that allow you to expand your career options beyond the musical realm.

 So, let’s take a look at what your options are for the highest quality musical education available.
-Based on data from the Quacquarelli Symonds World University Rankings, here are the top 10 best music schools in the world.
+Based on the latest data from the QS World University Rankings, there are the 10 best music schools in the world.